wrightomated/bbroster-blog/content/posts/blood-bowl-2025-support.md

 ## Existing Updates

 Updates have been pretty slow recently.
-My free time is spent on my newer status of fatherhood and the actual hobby.
-There are so many things I want to do with BBRoster but hard to find the time.
+Most my free time is poured into my family and the non-digital hobby.
+There are so many things I want to do with BBRoster!
+The pesky conundrum of time stikes constantly.

 I might be able to get some of the changes I have in progress after the rule changes are out as well.
 So let me know if there are any interest in the following.